 Looking for an on or off road Sportive to ride ?? – then come and join us in the North West of the UK in 2020.

 Share some of our very favourite routes and places to ride throughout this amazing area we call home.
 Which includes The Lake District and Yorkshire Dales National Parks, and the lesser known Silverdale, Forest of Bowland and Howgills.

-Top Dog Events mission is to organize not only the best, but also the friendliest sportives and cycling experiences in the UK – you can see how we are doing so far – EVENT REVIEWS
+Top Dog Events mission is to organise not only the best, but also the friendliest sportives and cycling experiences in the UK – you can see how we are doing so far – EVENT REVIEWS

 Join us for the day or maybe have a weekend away in this great area we call home.
 Check out some great places to stay on our ASSOCIATESpage – or let us find you the perfect place to stay, just ask – we live here.